vigata/y4mtools/README.md

 y4mconv.py -i input.yuv -o output.y4m -w WIDTH -e HEIGHT -num 25 -den 1
 ```

 Because YUV files are naked you need to explicitely set the width and the height.
 Notice that the height parameter is set with the '-e' option due the fact that '-h' brings up the help.
+The framerate of the file is determined by num/den

 ## Help ##